Part-time Officer, Jacob Bavin

-Student Officers have no pre-defined portfolio, but together with the rest of the elected executive committee, will discuss and propose areas of work for the Union, ensuring that all students are represented.
-Alongside representing student views generally, Student Officer's chosen areas of work will be defined via their manifesto promises.
+Part-time Officers have no pre-defined portfolio, but together with the rest of the elected executive committee, will discuss and propose areas of work for the Union, ensuring that all students are represented.
+Alongside representing student views generally, Part-time Officer's chosen areas of work will be defined via their manifesto promises.

-You can contact student officers to give voice to feedback about any area of your student experience, to ask questions about any area of the Union's work or to provide them information that you feel will allow the Union to provide for student need.
+You can contact Part-time Officers to give voice to feedback about any area of your student experience, to ask questions about any area of the Union's work or to provide them information that you feel will allow the Union to provide for student need.

 Email: suexec@winchester.ac.uk